onfido/castor-icons/CONTRIBUTING.md

 It will execute the script `scripts/build.ts` with ts-node.

+It also generates an example of all icons rendered on HTML page, preview it with:

+    npm run preview

 ## Publish new version

 Only maintainers of this repository are allowed to make releases.